Instantiating a Custom Plug-in Script in SuiteScript 1.0

 Discovering Active Implementations

-After your custom plug-in is installed on a customer’s account, the custom plug-in script has no direct knowledge of the active implementations.
+After your custom plug-in is installed on a customer’s account, the custom plug-in script doesn't directly know about the active implementations.
 If you set the Deployment Model field on the Custom Plug-in Type record to Allow Single, this is not an issue.
 See Instantiating an Implementation Based on the Deployment Model for additional information.

-If Deployment Model field on the Custom Plug-in Type record is set to Allow Multiple and you do not specify which implementation to instantiate, you must use the getImplementations method to instantiate the implementations.
+If the Deployment Model field on the Custom Plug-in Type record is set to Allow Multiple and you don't specify which implementation to instantiate, you'll need to use the getImplementations method to instantiate the implementations.
 The getImplementations method returns an array of active implementations.

 function discoverImplementations()